sosy-lab/benchexec/doc/INSTALL.md

     apt install --install-recommends ./benchexec_*.deb

-Our package automatically configures the necessary cgroup permissions.
+Our package automatically configures the necessary cgroup permissions if the system uses cgroups v1.
 Just add the users that should be able to use BenchExec to the group `benchexec` (group membership will be effective after the next login of the respective user):